 Printing Your Programs -- Paper Selection

 Did you know that the kind of paper you use to print your funeral programs makes a big difference in their appearance and quality?
 That’s why it’s so important to know the different types of paper that work best for printing funeral keepsakes.
 Here’s a quick checklist for choosing the right kind of paper for your designs.
+You can also check out our article on funeral program printing on our website.

 What Weight Paper is Best?